-Our Open REST based APIs allow you to integrate NoahFace with your existing IT systems and applications.
+Our Open APIs (REST Web Hooks) allow you to integrate NoahFace with your existing IT systems and applications.
 For example, you could:

 The opportunities are endless.

 NoahFace can automatically retrieve your list of users from an existing IT system so you don't need to import/export users or manually maintain them in two places.
-To do this, you simply implement our User Synchronisation API (a REST end-point), and configure NoahFace to call it.
+To do this, you simply implement our User Synchronisation API (a REST Web Hook), and configure NoahFace to call it.

 Your implementation of the User Synchronisation API should return JSON data.
 The JSON data should containing a Users array, which is your list of users.
 Each user can contain any of the following elements: